 In 2013, after Jim retired as director, members of the chorus voted to form an unincorporated nonprofit association run by a five member Board and adopted Articles of Association and Bylaws.
-At the June 2014 annual meeting of members, the following members were elected to serve as Board members for the coming year: Brock Hansen, Yanfang Parsons, Karen Rothschild, Lorie Nierenberg, Robert Dennis, and Diana Garibaldi.
+At the June 2017 annual meeting of members, the following members were elected to serve as Board members for the coming year: Lea-Ann Bigelow, Randi Blank, Robert Dennis, Lorie Nierenberg, Yanfang Parsons, and Deborah Whitman.

 The officers for the coming year are: Lea-Ann Bigelow, President; Yanfang Parsons, Treasurer; Lorie Nierenberg, Secretary.

 The Polyhymnia Chamber Chorus is now a 501(c)(3) tax-exempt charitable organization.